HitkoDev/breeze/readme.txt

 == Description ==

-Breeze is a simple and user-friendly WordPress Caching Plugin developed by the Cloudways team.
-It offers users various options to optimize WordPress performance on various levels.
-It works equally great on WordPress, WordPress with WooCommerce and WordPress Multisite.
+Breeze is a free, simple (yet powerful) and user-friendly WordPress Caching Plugin developed by the Cloudways team.
+It offers various options to optimize WordPress performance at various levels.
+It works equally great with WordPress, WordPress with WooCommerce and WordPress Multisite.

-Breeze features excellence on the following levels:.
+Breeze excels in the following areas:

-* **Performance:** Your website speeds will be improved and resources will be optimized.
+* **Performance:** Breeze improves website speed and resource optimization.
 Other features include file level cache system, database cleanup, minification, support for Varnish cache and simplified CDN integration options.

-* **Convenience:** It's easy to install directly from WordPress and configure.
-Breeze comes pre-configured so you can use it without worrying about configuration.
-Our recommended settings should work on all your WordPress websites seamlessly.
+* **Convenience:** Breeze is easy to install and configure directly from WordPress.
+Configuring Breeze is easy and most of the default options work well right out of the box.
+The recommended settings should work on all your WordPress websites seamlessly.

-* **Simplicity:** It's quite simple to use for regular and advanced users.
+* **Simplicity:** Breeze is designed to be simple for all users.
 Just install and activate the plugin and you'll see the results instantaneously.

-Once you install the plugin, the results will show instantly.
-Along with awesome site performance, Varnish cache integration will  speed up loading times of your WordPress website exponentially.
+What makes Breeze WordPress Cache Plugin awesome is that it comes with builtin support for Varnish.
+If Varnish is not installed on your servers, Breeze will utilize its internal cache mechanism to boost up your WordPress site performance.

-**Note:** Not all options will be functional on all hosting providers.
-For example, Varnish is only functional on hosting providers that have Varnish installed on their servers.
+**Support:** We love to provide support!
+Post your questions on the WordPress.org support forums, or if you are a Cloudways Customer you may ask questions on the <a href="https://community.cloudways.com/">Cloudways Community Forum</a>.

-**Support:** We recommend that you get your questions answered in the support section before leaving a review.
-We never leave any question unanswered!
+**Note:** This plugin is still in Beta phase and this plugin is tested on Cloudways WordPress hosting servers.

 == Installation ==

 = To install the plugin via WordPress Dashboard: =
-* Through the WordPress admin panel, navigate to Plugin > Add new
+* In the WordPress admin panel, navigate to Plugin > Add new
 * Search for Breeze
-* Click on install and then click on the activate link
+* Click install and wait for the installation to finish.
+Next, click the activate link

 = To install the plugin manually: =
-* Download and unzip the plugin Breeze
+* Download and unzip the plugin package - breeze.1.0.0.zip
-* Upload the /breeze to /wp-content/plugins/
+* Upload the breeze to /wp-content/plugins/
-* Activate Breeze through the 'Plugins' menu in WordPress
+* Activate the plugin through the 'Plugins' menu in WordPress
 * Access Breeze from WordPress Admin > Settings > Breeze

 == Frequently Asked Questions ==